codewithkyle/sandbox-framework/README.md

 # Sandbox Framework

-A simple framework for building unique elements an a sandbox environment.
+A simple framework for building unique elements in a sandbox environment.